DongjunLee/indigo/about.md

 <p style="text-align: center;">
 Hi.
 My name is Dongjun Lee. <br/>
 Developers who believe in the unlimited potential of the brain. <br/>
-I'm on my way to becoming a data scientist.
+I'm on my way to becoming a Machine Learning Engineer.
 </p>

 <hr/>